Rust-Simply/iriss-scripts/src/scripts/iriss-02.md

 In fact, Rust lets you compare any two types so long as someone has told Rust how to do the comparison, which, for Strings and sting slices, someone has.

-Let's return to our program one last time and we'll add a branch to our code.
+Let's return to our program one last time, and we'll add a branch to our code.

 `if`/`else` is a form of flow control that allows us to do one thing if the expression we put in the "if" evaluates to true, and something else if it doesn't.